-Led by Dean Michelle S. Simon, Pace Law continually seeks ways to better serve its students and society.
+Pace Law continually seeks ways to better serve its students and society.
 Combining rigorous required courses, intense legal exercises, real client and courtroom exposure, and a variety of opportunities to broaden their skills, Pace students graduate with a deep, comprehensive, and integrated understanding of the law and its application.

 Pace Law School’s curriculum reflects a philosophy that students benefit most from intense exposure to the real-world meaning of the abstract concepts they learn in the classroom.
 By providing students with the opportunity for deep exploration of legal processes – from framing arguments to filing lawsuits, as advocates or as litigators – students emerge with a complete understanding of how the law works.
 This depth of knowledge is critical for anyone who hopes to succeed as a lawyer in a private firm, corporation, non-profit organization, government agency, or academic setting.

 Pace is nationally recognized for excellence in several areas, including the quality and breadth of its clinical, legal writing and research, and environmental law programs.
 These and other programs are continually evaluated and reshaped to help ensure that they equip our students with the tools needed to meet the challenges of a dynamic – and increasingly global – legal landscape.
 Our students help make important decisions about our curriculum and faculty hiring, and help shape our programs so that they continue to align with the needs and interests of our diverse student body.